SmartMeshFoundation/Photon/docs/pfs.md

  The priority of the three charging modes is：`channel_fee`>`token_fee`>`account_fee`

-When using pfs, node startup does not require the `--pfs` ` --fee` parameter, because they are default setting.If you want to change the PFS，you can add the `--pfs` and PFS address to the script code,and if you do not want to charge the fee, you can add the `--disable-fee` to the startup script to use the p2p path finding.
+When using pfs, node startup does not require the `--pfs` and` --fee` parameter, because they are default setting.If you want to change the PFS，you can add the `--pfs` and PFS address to the script code,and if you do not want to charge the fee, you can add the `--disable-fee` to the startup script to use the p2p path finding.